James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 And that turned out to be not such a good idea for him because his plane locked up and he almost died.

 And so he was, he was reflecting back on that moment in the 70s as a fighter pilot.
+And he was like, and he was now a general, a retired, retired general, Iranian general.

+And he said, why did I try to shoot it?
+It wasn't harming me.
 It wasn't threatening me in any way, but we took a very hostile approach at it.

 And I've also talked to other people from Peru, I think, that shot at one.
+He said it absorbed its bullets.

 Big bullets.
+Yeah.

 And,

-you know, if,
+you know, if

-hostile position towards these
+hostile position towards these things,

-And to make, if I, if my intention was to make contact, that's probably where I would do it.
+I don't know about you, but I'd probably land at a school with kids.
+And to make, if I, if my intention was to make contacts, that's probably where I would do it.

 I mean,

 I, you know, you look into landing cases at schools and they're prolific.
+Yeah, because they're not going to want to shoot when there's kids around.

 No, when kids are very, you know, kids aren't aggressive and hostile and armed, you know, quite the contrary, right?